pidcodes/pidcodes.github.com/org/TheCoren/index.md

 title: The Coren
 site: https://github.com/Cauren
 ---
-Just a hobbyist that makes embedded hardware for friends (amongst other hoplessly geeky activities).
+Just a hobbyist that makes embedded hardware for friends (amongst other hopelessly geeky activities).